Menu

 The Federation of Family History Societies in the UK has released a paper to help family historians understand more about DNA testing.
 While Australian laws may operate differently it contains some worthwhile advice and is included here courtesy of the Federation.

 The SAG hosts lectures and group meetings focussed on practical applications using DNA sites and third party tools.
-If you would prefer a live event where you can interact with the presenter and ask questions we also run a quarterly online session called Beginners Introduction to DNA where attendees can learn all about the different types of tests, which companies sell them and what to consider before testing.
+If you would prefer a live event where you can interact with the presenter and ask questions we also run a quarterly online session called First Look at Genetic Genealogy where attendees can learn all about the different types of tests, which companies sell them and what to consider before testing.
 Please check the Events Calendar for details of upcoming activities.

 Tested and want to know what to do next?